General Program Requirements:

 Prior to the preliminary examination, students must write a paper of publishable quality in their chosen area.
 Students could enroll in an elective course, a laboratory rotation, or independent study to complete this paper.
 The paper can be a report of research completed with a faculty member, a systematic review of literature related to the projected area of dissertation work, or a representation of theoretical work.
 In each instance, the student is expected to be the lead or sole author.
 Students are encouraged to select and submit the paper for peer review to an appropriate journal, but the publishable quality of the paper will be determined by faculty members with sufficient background in the area to judge the quality of the work.
 Students who have published a peer-reviewed paper in a journal as lead author prior to entry into the doctoral program can request a waiver of this requirement.

-In conjunction with the academic advisor and with the approval of the Program Director, each student is expected to identify a Doctoral Advisory Committee.
+In conjunction with the academic advisor and with the approval of the NMS Program Director, each student is expected to identify a Doctoral Advisory Committee.
 The committee shall be comprised of at least three members.
-Two of the members shall be from within the Departments of Physical Therapy or Kinesiology, and at least one shall be from outside the department.
+Two of the members shall be from within the Department of Health and Rehabilitation Sciences, and at least one shall be from outside the department.
 At least two of the three members must hold full Graduate Faculty status.

 Students are required to prepare and submit a dissertation proposal and successfully defend it orally in front of their committee.
 As appropriate, they must obtain IRB approval for their proposed research and submit a copy of the dissertation proposal to the Graduate School.
 Students are expected to have developed and defended their dissertation proposal within one year of successfully completing their preliminary examination.